The Foundation mainly supports research projects and education related to the social sciences.

 The Foundation primarily grants funding for projects related to law, economics and the social sciences.

-High-priority projects include new research areas and research that is interdisciplinary in nature, preferably in IT and digital media.
+High-priority projects include new research areas and research that is interdisciplinary in nature.

 Who can apply?